 Burmese fought for what they called freedom.
+British gave

-British gave what they called democracy.
+what they called democracy.

-The truth is the Burmese wanted to get rid of the British and the British intended to stay where they were-until the right moment arrived, and they would say when that moment had come.
+The truth is that the Burmese wanted to get rid of the British and the British intended to stay where they were-until they felt the right moment had arrived, and they would say when that moment had come.
 The British officials continued conscientious and efficient, with a growing contempt for corrupt politicians and fantastic leadership.
 Robbers pillaged.
 Highway robbery was a national pastime.
 The honest Burman kept aloof and deplored violence and discontent.
-Young men-some of generous hearts and sincere impulses-faced prosecution and imprisonment for their country.
+Young men, some of generous hearts and sincere impulses, faced prosecution and imprisonment for their country.

 There were, too, thoughtful Burmese scholars and men of character who worked to prepare for the government of Burma by Burmese, but for most people it was all happening far too slowly.
-As Burmese got hotter and hotter, we British got colder and colder.
-This slowness was not the problem.
+As Burmans got hotter and hotter, we British got colder and colder.

 Change had come fast in many parts of the world.
 Russia in one generation had changed from a peasant people to an industrial people.
 New intoxicating ideas were in the air.
 The heady wine of nationalism made the sober fare of constitutional development unattractive.
 Change, not adjustment; freedom, not fealty; independence, not co-operation-these were the watchwords.
 It was the untried new against the too-familiar old.
-Yet in all this apparently simple issue of Burmese against British, the division was not between Freedom and Imperialism, but between good in both against evil in both, between sound and unsound elements, between selfish and unselfish men in both camps.
+Yet in all this apparently simple issue of Burmese against British, the division was not between Freedom and Imperialism, but the good in both against the evil in both, sound against unsound elements, selfish against unselfish men in both camps.

-And the Burmese are now enduring a rule under the Tapanese which is neither freedom nor democracy.
+And the Burmese were soon enduring a rule under the Japanese which was neither freedom nor democracy.

-And the British are preparing to come back.
-What
+Now the British are back.
+What next?